Murder of Nada Cella

 Nada Cella was a 25-year-old Italian woman who was murdered at her place of work on the morning of 6 May 1996 in Chiavari, in the metropolitan city of Genoa.
-The crime, known in Italy as the delitto di via Marsala (English: Marsala Street Crime) has remained unsolved.
+The crime, known in Italy as the delitto di via Marsala (English: Marsala Street Crime) has remained unsolved for 30 years.

+On 15 January 2026, Annalucia Cecere was sentenced to 24 years in prison for committing the murder, while Marco Soracco received 2 years for aiding and abetting.

 Events

 Nada Cella was born in Chiavari in 1971.
 She had been working as a secretary for five years at the office of accountant Marco Soracco, on the second floor of a building at 14 via Marsala in Chiavari.
 On 6 May 1996, after arriving at work at around 8.35, around 9.00 she received a person who had rung the intercom.
 She was then attacked and hit at least fifteen times on the head and groin area with a blunt object that has never been found.

 According to what he reported in his deposition, Soracco went down to the study at around 9.10 from the apartment above where he lived and heard the phone ringing.
 He answered but, after a few seconds, the call was cut off.
 Soracco then searched for the secretary and found her on the floor, covered in blood and with her body in spasms.
 He then returned to his apartment on the third floor to warn his mother and called for help at 9.14.
 He went back downstairs with his mother to the study and, according to what was later reported in the mother's deposition, "seeing all that blood with my son we thought that Nada had suffered a stroke".

 The young woman was first taken to the hospital in Lavagna and then transferred to the San Martino Hospital in Genoa, where she died soon after arrival.
-In the meantime, other people entered the office with the police arriving on the scene who initially did not think it was a crime but an accident and therefore the building was not treated as a crime scene.
+In the meantime, other people entered the office.
+Because police arriving on the scene initially thought the death was an accident, the building was not treated as a crime scene.
 The initial investigation was hampered by the fact that Soracco's mother had cleaned the stairs and the landing in front of the office.